MIT community members hold Black Lives Matter demonstration

 Payne: it ‘takes more than a brief acknowledgement of a broken system to tackle the difficult systemic change required to fix it’

-About 100 MIT community members held a peaceful Black Lives Matter (BLM) demonstration June 6 on the steps outside Lobby 7.
+About 100 MIT community members held a Black Lives Matter (BLM) demonstration June 6 on the steps outside Lobby 7.

 The demonstration was in response to incidents of police brutality against black Americans, including the recent killing of George Floyd by a white police officer May 25.

 The two-hour event was organized by Cadence Payne G and outgoing Black Graduate Student Association (BGSA) co-president Chelsea Onyeador G. Demonstrators held signs reading “Black lives matter,” “Scientists for black lives,” and “Disarm MIT police.”

 Payne wrote in an email to The Tech that she and Onyeador “were anticipating that maybe 15-30 people would show since the information was circulated” less than a day before the event.
 It was “beautiful to see folks turnout in solidarity,” Payne wrote.

 Onyeador wrote in an email to The Tech that demonstrators sat on the steps and “shar[ed] space with each other.”

 Onyeador wrote that the event also featured two guest speakers who discussed the “absurdity” of “our racialized society”; charged “the crowd to examine their actions and the racist institutions that we all, often inadvertently, contribute to”; and called attention to the “lack of progress” towards the recommendations presented by the Black Students’ Union (BSU) and BGSA to MIT administration in 2015 in the wake of the 2014 Ferguson protests.

 Payne wrote that she spoke at the closing of the event, encouraging people “to see their community structures through a critical gaze and take note of the number of Black students and faculty that constitute their departments.”